NZ IAS 21

 The effect of this comparison may be that an impairment loss is recognised in the functional currency but would not be recognised in the foreign currency, or vice versa.

 26 When several exchange rates are available, the rate used is that at which the future cash flows represented by the transaction or balance could have been settled if those cash flows had occurred at the measurement date.
-If exchangeability between two currencies is temporarily lacking, the rate used is the first subsequent rate at which exchange could be made.

 Recognition of exchange differences